 Think about it.
 How well do you remember the random stuff that you memorized for, say, a 3rd-grade history test?
 Let’s find out!
 The questions below are from an actual sample test.

 - What was the biggest domestic issue Washington faced while President?

 - What is the name of the law that allowed people to claim Unassigned Lands?

 - Who led Union troops on his “March to the Sea”?

 - Where does the word “okay” originate from?

 - On what day was William Henry Harrison born?

 How many can you answer?
 Okay, if you’re a total history buff, probably all of them.
 For the rest of us who either didn’t enjoy history or liked it well enough in school but aren’t really passionate about it, I’m betting not many.

-Memorizing and repeating numbers and letters won’t get anybody anywhere.
+Memorizing and repeating random information won’t get anybody anywhere.
 In fact, it’s been proven that the best students in school are never the most successful in life.
 Do you know how many number-one high school performers go on to change the world, run the world, or impress the world?
-According to research the answer is: zero.
-(SOURCE)
+According to research, the answer is zero.